StratifyLabs/StratifyBlog/content/device/2013-10-15-Motor-Control-using-PWM-and-PID.md

 Image from Wikipedia

-The diagram above represents a PID controlled process.
+The diagram above represents a PID-controlled process.
 In this case, the "process" or "plant" is the motor.
 The feedback mechanism--y(t) called the process variable--can be either the motor current or speed.
 The setpoint, u(t), is the desired current or speed.
 The PID loop takes the difference (or error), e(t), between the setpoint and the process variable, applies namesake adjustments--proportional, integral, as well as differential--and then sums the result to get the new value of the manipulated variable (the PWM duty cycle).

 The following code is a PID loop implementation using floating-point variables.
 The structure (pid_f_t) is first initialized using pid_init_f() with the minimum and maximum values for the manipulated variable accepted as parameters.
 The minimum is useful if the motor requires some minimum PWM duty cycle to make it turn while the maximum ensures the PID algorithm does not try to exceed 100% duty cycle.
 The pid_update_f() function uses the current setpoint and the process variable as well as the constants stored in the pid_f_t structure to compute the manipulated variable.
 The application loop includes a function to measure the motor current or speed, call pid_update_f(), and set the PWM value according to the manipulated variable.